What will happen?

 It’s best to adopt a proactive approach when talking to staff to ensure the highest possible standard of care.

 The nurse or doctor in charge should ask relevant questions about your loved one’s health and personal circumstances, but if they don’t ask, make sure that you tell them.
 The best-suited care will be provided if the medical staff have the right information.

 Information to give medical staff on admission

-- Contact details: make sure the hospital has your contact details (plus those of another close relative or friend, as a second point of contact), should they need to speak with you urgently.
+- Contact details: make sure the hospital has your full contact details in case they need to speak with you urgently.
+Also provide contact details of another close relative or friend, as a backup option.
 Ensure you’re listed as next of kin, otherwise staff may not be able to give you the full information.

 - Prescribed medicines: if your family member or friend is taking any prescribed medicines, be sure that medical staff know the details.
 If possible, take medications with you (or collect from their home) so the staff know the prescribed dosage and frequency.
 GPs often provide patients with a card detailing what medicines they have prescribed.
 You might also find it helpful to take a photograph of the card on your smartphone in case you need to refer to it in the future.

 - Pre-existing conditions: does your loved one have any pre-existing conditions that may affect their care?
 For example, do they suffer from dementia or any other cognitive difficulties?
 Or do they have diabetes or a heart condition?
 Do they have any mobility problems, or specific toileting, sensory or communication needs